PRESERVING, PROMOTING & PROFITING FROM CANADA'S HEALTHCARE HERITAGE & PLANNING FOR A HEALTHY FUTURE

 The History of Polio - Comprehensive text with image gallery covering the international story of polio epidemics, the development of both vaccines, the global polio eradication initiative and the challenge of post-polio syndrome - View feature here

-For more visit the restructured Polio History pages here
+For more visit the Polio History pages here

 C.J.
 Rutty, “Canadian Vaccine Research, Production and International Regulation: Connaught Laboratories and Smallpox Vaccines, 1962-1980,” (originally presented at ‘Immunology at the Bench and Bedside,’ conference, Toronto, June 17, 2004) in Kenton Kroker, Jennifer Keelan and Pauline M.H.
 Mazumdar (eds.)
-Crafting Immunity: Working Histories of Clinical Immunology (published by Ashgate, April 2008) PDF file of article available here
+Crafting Immunity: Working Histories of Clinical Immunology (Ashgate, April 2008) PDF file of article available here

 See also: L. Barreto and C.J.
 Rutty, "The Speckled Monster: Canada, Smallpox and its Eradication," Canadian Journal of Public Health 93 (July-Aug 2002): Special Insert I-1 - I-20 - pdf file available